metinncetinn/MavlinkCopter/README.md

 ## Installation
 1. **Install ArduPilot and Gazebo**

-  (Installation instructions are provided in a .txt file after Ubuntu installation.)
+  Installation instructions are provided in a "kurulum.txt" file after Ubuntu installation.

 2. **Clone the Project Folder:**
    ```bash